Sko007/skillshapes/README.md

 ### Jaeger

 - Go to [Jaeger Dashboard](http://localhost:16686)
-- Make requests to the microservice
+- Make requests to the microservice and see the Trace-ID in Response Headers
+- Use Trace-ID in Jaeger or Kibana after creating Jaeger Index

 ## CI / CD

 - Working on Jenkins integration (in development)
-- Jaeger working (constant logging not working yet)

 ## What we have now